code-with-amitk/Code-examples/System-Design/Concepts/Logging_and_Monitoring/Prometheus/README.md

 - [Configuring Prometheus](#conf)

 <a name=pro></a>
-## Prometheus (Monitoring,Alerting & logging tool)
+## Prometheus (Centralized Monitoring,Alerting & logging tool)
-### About Prometheus
-- _1._ This is pull based system
-- _2._ Designed as standalone and hence reliable system, so that when complete infra goes down, promethus should be up and can be used to diagnose the problem.
+- This is central monitoring and logging system.
+This is designed as standalone and hence reliable system, so that when complete infra goes down, promethus should be up and can be used to diagnose the problem.
+  - _1. Monitor & Alert:_ Monitors resources(High memory, CPU usage, latency etc) of servers on data center.
+Whenever any server's CPU goes high or latency increses it alerts admin about the same.
+  - _2. Logging:_ store logs and sends [metrices](#met).
 - DISADVANTAGE: Promethus is difficult to scale.
-- _3. Compatible with Docker and kubernets_: Prometheus is fully compatible with both and is available as docker images.
+- Prometheus is Compatible with Docker and kubernets: Prometheus is fully compatible with both and is available as docker images.

 <a name=us></a>
 ### Usage scenario
-  - Consider datacenter running several servers running containarized applications(and each application has 5-10 threads/processes) and things are interconnected.
+- Consider datacenter running [Kubernets cluster]() on several servers, K8s cluster is running applications inside containers(and each application has 5-10 threads/processes) and things are interconnected.
 - App4 crashed making App8 to function inappropraitely and whole application becomes unavailable to user.
 - How to identify which process in application crashed and Why it crashed?
-- **What Prometheus does?**
-  - _1. Monitor & Alert:_ Monitors resources(High memory, CPU usage, latency etc) of servers on data center.
-Whenever any server's CPU goes high or latency increses it alerts admin about the same.
-  - _2. Logging:_ store logs and sends [metrices](#met).
+  - Prometheus will store logs, which can be monitored to check the issue.

 <a name=int></a>
 ### Internal Architecture